Mission & Vision

 With our growth over the years, we have matured, we incorporated a non-profit entity, and the most recent change in our organizational structure to include a Board of Directors who is responsible for setting the strategic plan and our Executive Committees who is responsible for planning and executing the strategic plan set by the Board of Directors..

 Annually, our Board of Directors meet to review and update our strategic plan.
-Our latest plan, vision, and mission were updated and modified in late 2019, and are reviewed and updated on an annual basis.

 Through our strategic plan, we support the goals of our parent organizations and we are very proud to share our journey on the path to developing a stronger strategic plan which will enable us to grow as an organization.